Finding the right XAI method -- A Guide for the Evaluation and Ranking of Explainable AI Methods in Climate Science: Abstract

 \section{Abstract}

-Explainable artificial intelligence (XAI) methods shed light on the predictions of deep neural networks (DNNs).
-Several different approaches exist and have partly already been successfully applied in climate science.
-However, the often missing ground truth explanations complicate their evaluation and validation, subsequently compounding the choice of the XAI method.
-Therefore, in this work, we introduce XAI evaluation in the context of climate research and assess different desired explanation properties, namely, robustness, faithfulness, randomization, complexity, and localization.
-To this end we build upon previous work and train a multi-layer perceptron (MLP) and a convolutional neural network (CNN) to predict the decade based on annual-mean temperature maps.
-Next, multiple local XAI methods are applied and their performance is quantified for each evaluation property and compared against a baseline test.
-Independent of the network type, we find that the XAI methods Integrated Gradients, Layer-wise relevance propagation, and InputGradients exhibit considerable robustness, faithfulness, and complexity while sacrificing randomization.
-The opposite is true for Gradient, SmoothGrad, NoiseGrad, and FusionGrad.
-Notably, explanations using input perturbations, such as SmoothGrad and Integrated Gradients, do not improve robustness and faithfulness, contrary to previous claims.
-Overall, our experiments offer a comprehensive overview of different properties of explanation methods in the climate science context and supports users in the selection of a suitable XAI method.
+Explainable artificial intelligence (XAI) methods shed light on the predictions of machine learning algorithms.
+Several different approaches exist and have already been applied in climate science.
+However, usually missing ground truth explanations complicate their evaluation and comparison, subsequently impeding the choice of the XAI method.
+Therefore, in this work, we introduce XAI evaluation in the climate context and discuss different desired explanation properties, namely robustness, faithfulness, randomization, complexity, and localization.
+To this end, we chose previous work as a case study where the decade of annual-mean temperature maps is predicted.
+After training both a multi-layer perceptron (MLP) and a convolutional neural network (CNN), multiple XAI methods are applied and their skill scores in reference to a random uniform explanation are calculated for each property.
+Independent of the network, we find that XAI methods Integrated Gradients, layer-wise relevance propagation, and input times gradients exhibit considerable robustness, faithfulness, and complexity while sacrificing randomization performance.
+Sensitivity methods -- gradient, SmoothGrad, NoiseGrad, and FusionGrad, match the robustness skill but sacrifice faithfulness and complexity for randomization skill.
+We find architecture-dependent performance differences regarding robustness, complexity and localization skills of different XAI methods, highlighting the necessity for research task-specific evaluation.
+Overall, our work offers an overview of different evaluation properties in the climate science context and shows how to compare and benchmark different explanation methods, assessing their suitability based on strengths and weaknesses, for the specific research problem at hand.
+By that, we aim to support climate researchers in the selection of a suitable XAI method.